On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Other topological spaces associated with -buildings

-\begin{proposition} Let $V_n(u,v)$ be the set of sequences $(u_1,u_2,\dots,u_n)$ of vertices which are consecutively opposite, and such that $u_1$ is opposite $u$ and $u_n$ is opposite $v$.
+of vertices which are consecutively opposite, and such that $u_1$ is opposite $u$ and $u_n$ is opposite $v$.
 The set $V_n(u,v)$ is equipped with the topology induced from the product topology.
 Let also $M(u, v)$ be the set of simplicial isomorphisms of $T_u$ to $T_v$, with the topology of pointwise convergence.

 Then the map

 is continuous. \end{proposition}